Archives & Museum Informatics

 Coordinator, Catalogue Development Program (1989-1993)

-Managed the planning, development, documentation and implementation of the integrated computerized catalogue for the Prints & Drawings, Photographs, and Archives Collections, and its reconciliation with the MARC-based practices of the Library, and international museum standards; developed shared cataloguing and authority control standards; supervised the in-house publication of the CCA Collections Documentation Guide; developed policy regarding access to information and cataloguing practice; planned a retrospective cataloguing strategy and programs; trained curatorial staff in cataloguing standards and methodologies.
+Managed the planning, development, documentation and implementation of the computerized catalogue for the Prints & Drawings, Photographs and Archives Collections, including reconciliation with the MARC-based practices of the Library and with international museum standards.
+Developed shared cataloguing and authority control standards recorded in the CCA Collections Documentation Guide.
+Developed policy regarding access to information.
+Planned a retrospective cataloguing strategy and programs.
+Trained curatorial staff, supervised cataloguers, editors, systems consultants.

 Canadian Centre for Architecture